How to buy Incitec Pivot (IPL) shares

 Incitec Pivot share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Incitec Pivot's is 1.2079.
-This would suggest that Incitec Pivot's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Incitec Pivot's is 0.9837.
+This would suggest that Incitec Pivot's shares are less volatile than average (for this exchange).

 Incitec Pivot overview